What Are The Factors Of 36

 Algorithmic Improvements

 Classical factoring algorithms have also seen improvements.
-The general number field sieve (GNFS) is one of the most efficient classical algorithms for factoring large numbers.
+On top of that, the general number field sieve (GNFS) is one of the most efficient classical algorithms for factoring large numbers.
 Researchers continue to refine and optimize GNFS to improve its performance.

 These algorithmic improvements highlight the ongoing need for stronger cryptographic methods and the importance of staying ahead in the race between code makers and code breakers.